-- 1. The purpose of the JSP is to ensure fair judging. - 2.
+- 1. 1.
+The purpose of the JSP is to ensure fair judging. - 2.
 The FEI Board is responsible for the appointment and removal of members of the JSP further to consultation with the Dressage Committee.
 JSP Members shall be appointed for four (4) year (renewable) terms.
-The Board shall have the right to apply staggered Terms in cases where all JSP members are outgoing and/or re-eligible in the same year. - 3.
-A JSP Member who is not a FEI Dressage Judge shall have the status, rights and responsibilities of an FEI Official and is accordingly bound by the relevant provision of the FEI Rules and Regulations. - 4.
-The JSP appointed for an FEI Event should consist of three (3) members, ideally two (2) Judges and one (1) trainer/Athlete.
-All JSP members must be independent and experienced (Judges: L4), well respected and diplomatic, adhere to the Codex, have integrity and communication skills.
-There can be a maximum of one (1) JSP member per NF on the same panel. - 5.
+The Board shall have the right to apply staggered Terms in cases where all JSP members are outgoing and/or re-eligible in the same year. - 1.3.
+A JSP Member who is not a FEI Dressage Judge shall have the status, rights and responsibilities of an FEI Official and is accordingly bound by the relevant provision of the FEI Rules and Regulations. - The JSP appointed for an FEI Event should consist of three (3) members, ideally two (2) Judges and one (1) trainer/Athlete.
+All JSP members must be independent and experienced (Judges: L4), well respected and diplomatic, adhere to the Judges cCodex, have integrity and communication skills.
+There can be a maximum of one (1) JSP member per NF on the same panel. - 53.
 A Judges Supervisory Panel (JSP) is mandatory for Olympic Games, World and Continental Championships on Grand Prix level and World Cup Finals.
-A JSP may be present at all CDIs, CDIOs and other Championships/Games than those listed above. - 5.1.
-A JSP member must be appointed by the FEI for European Championships for Youth. - 6.
-The JSP (when three (3) members for Seniors' CHs/Games/Finals are appointed and on site) may correct definite technical mistakes and counting errors.
+A JSP may be present at all CDIs, CDIOs and other Championships/Games than those listed above. - 53.1.
+A JSP member must be appointed by the FEI for European Championships for Youth. - The JSP (when three (3) members for Seniors' CHs/Games/Finals are appointed and on site) may correct definite technical mistakes and counting errors.
 The JSP may not set marks outside the range of the judges' given marks.
 Corrections may be made both to lower and raise marks.
 The JSP must inform the judges immediately after the Competition which marks have been changed.
-A signed form with the correction will be added to the normal sheets and made available to the Athletes, and given to the Judge, whose mark has been changed. - 7.
-If a judge's final score for a Horse/Athlete combination varies (above or below) by five percent (5%) or more from the average of the scores of the other Judges for the same combination, the JSP may, by unanimous decision of the three (3) members, change that particular score to be the same as the next closest score.
+A signed form with the correction will be added to the normal sheets and made available to the Athletes, and given to the Judge, whose mark has been changed. - 75.
+If a judge's final score for a Horse/Athlete combination varies (above or below) by five $\frac{5\%}{9}$ or more from the average of the scores of the other Judges for the same combination, the JSP may, by unanimous decision of the three (3) members, change that particular score to be the same as the next closest score.

-- 8. At events, the Organiser must ensure that the JSP members have: - A direct and clear view of the arena; - Dedicated, individual screens providing a live monitoring of the Judges' scores;

-- A live video feed of all performances (tagged or segmented, which can be rewound and re-watched during each test) from a dedicated camera located according to the JSP's request.
+- 86. At events, the JSP should have a good view of the entire arena and be provided with computer screens showing the Judges' marks instantly, as well as video of all the rides, which can be rewound and re-watched during each test, the Organiser must ensure that the JSP members have: - A direct and clear view of the arena; - Dedicated, individual screens providing a live monitoring of the Judges' scores; - A live video feed of all performances (tagged or segmented, which can be rewound and re-watched during each test) from a dedicated camera located according to the JSP's request.